rtatat/bank-customer-churn/README.md

 1. How do factors such as tenure (number of years customer has been with bank), customer bank account balance, salary, credit score etc affect churn rate?
 2. How can we predict churn rate based on these factors?

+Acknowledgements:

+As we know, it is much more expensive to sign in a new client than keeping an existing one.

+It is advantageous for banks to know what leads a client towards the decision to leave the company.
+Churn prevention allows companies to develop loyalty programs and retention campaigns to keep as many customers as possible.

 ## About Dataset
 RowNumber—corresponds to the record (row) number and has no effect on the output.